orbitinghail/graft/DESIGN.md

 5. emit changed segments at checkpoint LSN
 6. commit checkpoint to MetaStore
 ```

+We should have a special Segment type which is optimized for storing checkpoints.
+A checkpoint segment contains a single contiguous range of offsets for a single volume.
+It may be desirable to separate them from regular segments in storage to make them more efficient to find.

 We will keep around multiple checkpoints for a Volume in order to support some configurable amount of history.
 The Metastore is responsible for truncating history based on each volume's configuration.